Skip to main content

 Description

-CVE-2026-5684 is a stack-based buffer overflow vulnerability in the Tenda CX12L router firmware version 16.
+CVE-2026-5684 is a high-severity stack-based buffer overflow vulnerability in the Tenda CX12L router firmware version 16.
 03. 53.
-12. The flaw exists in the fromwebExcptypemanFilter function within the /goform/webExcptypemanFilter file, where manipulation of the 'page' argument can trigger the overflow.
-Exploitation requires local network access.
-The vulnerability has been publicly disclosed and carries a high severity rating with a CVSS score of 8.
-6. No official patch or remediation guidance is currently available from the vendor.
+12. The flaw exists in the function fromwebExcptypemanFilter within the /goform/webExcptypemanFilter file.
+Exploitation requires local network access and involves manipulating the 'page' argument to trigger the overflow.
+The vulnerability has been publicly disclosed, but no official patch or remediation guidance is currently available from the vendor.
 There are no known exploits in the wild at this time.

 AI-Powered Analysis